 Fig. I-21 Daily and hourly mean values of the percentage frequency of prevailing wind directions in the Solling (modified after Ellenberg et al. 1986).

-Sun leaves are smaller, thicker, have a denser venation and more stomata on the underside of the leaf per square millimeter, that is, they are more xeromorphic than the large and thin shade leaves.
+Sun leaves are smaller, thicker, have a denser venation and more stomata on the lower side of the leaf per square millimeter, that is, they are more xeromorphic than the large and thin shade leaves.

-The structural differences are controlled by the less favourable water balance in the establishment of buds sprouting next spring as a result of the greater transpiration of the sun branches, indicated by the increased cell sap concentration; the latter is, for example, 1.6 MPa for sun leaves and 1.2 MPa for shade leaves in a beech.
+The structural differences are controlled by the less favourable water balance in the establishment of buds sprouting next spring as a result of the greater transpiration of the sun branches, indicated by the increased cell sap concentration; the latter is, for example, 1.6 MPa for sun leaves and 1.2 MPa for shade leaves in beech.
 Differences are also noticeable with respect to CO2 assimilation.
 In laboratory experiments, it was found that in the dark, shade leaves respire less intensively per square decimetre of surface area than sun leaves; for example, shade leaves of beech excrete only 0.2 mg of CO2 per dm2/h compared with 1.0 mg of sun leaves.
-Therefore, in spring, the light compensation point (respiration = gross photosynthesis) of shade leaves is already at 350 lux, whereas that of sun leaves is at 1,000 lux.
+Therefore, in spring, the light compensation point (where respiration = gross photosynthesis) of shade leaves is already at 350 lux, whereas that of sun leaves is at 1,000 lux.
 With increasing illumination, photosynthesis increases proportionally with light intensity until a maximum is reached (◘ Fig. I-22).
 In shade leaves and shade plants, this is already less than 20% of the maximum daylight, whereas in sun leaves it is only about 40%.
 Shade leaves thus make better use of low light intensities, whereas sun leaves make better use of higher light intensities.

 In the case of the sun leaves, it strangely appears that they do not make sufficient use of the full daylight.
 But these figures only apply to leaves oriented perpendicular to the light, while the sun leaves at the crown of the tree are always quite steeply erect.
 This prevents them from overheating too much in the sun, i.e. suffering too much water loss, but at the same time allows more light to pass through the outer crown, which benefits the lower leaves.
-In addition, the morning (from the east) and evening (from the west) sunlight is better utilised.
+In addition, thus the morning (from the east) and evening (from the west) sunlight is better utilised.

-◘ Fig. I-22 Light saturation curve of photosynthesis (left: leaf area-related; right: weight-related) of some species of the beech forest in Solling (SCH-BL= shade leaves; juv. = young growth) (from Ellenberg et al. 1986).
+◘ Fig. I-22 Light saturation curve of photosynthesis (left: leaf area-related; right: weight-related) of some species of the beech forest in Solling (juv. = young growth) (from Ellenberg et al. 1986).